syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 You can group the resource order by `Date` or order by `Resource` using the `ResourceGroupType` property of `SfScheduler`.

-N>You can group the resource only in day,week,work week views.
+N>You can group the resource only in the day, week, and work week views.

 ### Resource